How to Implement Deep Learning in Healthcare Practice: Top Features and Applications

 Google DeepMind teamed up with Moorfields Eye Hospital to create a system that spots over 50 eye diseases using retinal scans.

-It helps doctors diagnose conditions like diabetic retinopathy early, preventing vision loss.
+It helps doctors diagnose conditions like diabetic retinopathy early.
+A great tool to prevent vision loss.

 2. Hospital Readmission Prediction